 Mentor sessions can be between thirty minutes to an hour long on Skype, Zoom, or whatever platform works for both members.
 This program offers mentor sessions for any band or orchestra instrument, along with piano and guitar.

-COVID-19 Music Mentors made an important distinction that the mentor sessions are not a replacement for private lessons and they do not want to take business away from professional private instructors.
+Sharing the Stand made an important distinction that the mentor sessions are not a replacement for private lessons and they do not want to take business away from professional private instructors.
 The mentor sessions are designed to provide additional guidance to students learning their instrument.
 However, students, who may not have had access to private lessons prior to the pandemic, participating in this program could build a musical foundation for them to expand on once in-person meetings can happen again.